HoGentTIN/linux-training-hogent/modules/init/030_init_theory.md

 implying some kind of satanic connection between UNIX and the underworld.
-This is an egregious misunderstanding. \"Daemon\" is actually a much older form of \"demon\"; daemons have no particular bias towards good or evil, but rather serve to help define a person\'s character or personality.
-The ancient Greeks\' concept of a \"personal daemon\" was similar to the modern concept of a \"guardian angel\"
+This is an egregious misunderstanding. \"Daemon\" is actually a much older form of \"demon\"; daemons have no particular bias towards good or evil, but rather serve to help define a person's character or personality.
+The ancient Greeks' concept of a \"personal daemon\" was similar to the modern concept of a \"guardian angel\" ...*.
-\...*.

 ## starting and stopping daemons